reqnroll/Reqnroll/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 If you want to get into more details, have a look at the following documentation pages:

 - [Hooks](../Bindings/Hooks.md)
-  All about Hooks, the lifecycle events in SpecFlow
+  All about Hooks, the lifecycle events in Reqnroll
 - [Driver Pattern](../Guides/DriverPattern.md)
   More details and examples about the Driver Pattern, which we used for the Browser Lifecycle handling
 - [Page Object Model Pattern](../Guides/PageObjectModel.md)